jwarndt/GHCND/GHCND/README.md

 This is a small package for processing data from the Global Historical Climatology Network Daily (GHCND) dataset.
+It is not fully functional yet.
+The only way to use it at this point is to download the master branch and have the dependencies installed.
+It was developed in Python 2.7.
+I haven't tested it with Python 3.5 or 3.6.

 This package has the following dependencies:
 gdal